Spain's 2nd tier may be decided by the courts after outbreak - WHIZ News

 Rayo Vallecano also was fighting for a playoff spot and depended in part on Fuenlabrada’s result.
 Club president Raúl Martín Presa said the entire final round should be annulled.

-Numancia played its match under protest because it said the fairness of the competition was not maintained.
+Numancia played its match under protest, saying the fairness of the competition was not maintained.

 “Everything that happened after the announcement that only our game was suspended has no validity determining the outcome of a competition that must always be decided on equal terms,” the statement said.

-The announcement of the positive cases at Fuenlabrada, based just south of Madrid, came just hours before the final round was to start.
-The league did not say how many players or club members tested positive.
+The announcement of the positive cases at Fuenlabrada, based just south of Madrid, came just hours before the final round.
+Tebas said six players and two members of the club’s technical staff tested positive.
 The team said no one who tested positive showed symptoms of the disease.
+The league president said an investigation would be conducted to see if Fuenlabrada properly followed the heath safety protocols.

 Spain was one of the hardest-hit countries by the coronavirus.
-The pandemic had been under control but some surges of new cases have been reported recently.
+The pandemic had been under control until some surges of new cases reported recently.

+“We had been warning the clubs because of the situation in the country,” Tebas said, adding that the league deliberately scheduled all games in the shortest amount of time possible to have some extra cushion in case something went wrong.

+“We reserved almost three weeks to try to recover if something like this happened,” Tebas added.

-Vázquez said it was “a little alarming” to see an outbreak affect the league after “we were all congratulating ourselves on how well we were doing as a society.”
+Vázquez said it was “a little alarming” to see an outbreak within the second division after “we were all congratulating ourselves on how well we were doing as a society.”

 “It’s a warning,” he said.